 - b.
 Where the billing provider type maps to a generic VBP Provider Type (e.g., Provider Type 01) without an assigned VBP Provider Type, the Health Plan shall assign the provider to the most appropriate VBP Provider Type(s) for the purposes of this report. - 1) If a given provider has multiple distinct VBP Provider Types because they perform different types of services (e.g. a single provider serving as a primary care clinic and a hospital), the provider must be assigned to each VBP Provider Type and payment arrangements under these different provider types must be parsed. - c.
-After the initial mapping, VBP Category may remain null for some providers; for these providers alone, the Health Plan shall use the "VBP Provider Specialty Ref" tab for mapping to VBP Category. - D) Physician Organization: A Physician Organization provides managed care support for physicians often in the form of foundational business aspects, patient care coordination, collective accountability, and quality improvement initiatives.
+After the initial mapping, VBP Category may remain null for some providers; for these providers alone, the Health Plan shall use the "VBP Provider Specialty Ref" tab for mapping to VBP Category. - d.
+Health Plans that engage in integrated finance and delivery systems shall report Total Cost of Care for All Providers and TOTAL COST OF CARE for their 4C arrangement in rows 79, 108, and 116.
+Health Plans who do not engage in integrated finance and delivery systems will report in these rows.

+Physician Organization: A Physician Organization provides managed care support for physicians often in the form of foundational business aspects, patient care coordination, collective accountability, and quality improvement initiatives.
 Physician Organizations can range from independent physician organizations for providers in private practice, to large accountable care organizations.

-- A) This report is organized into four sections. - 1.
-In Section 1, the Health Plan shall provide descriptive details about all payment initiatives during the reporting period in the Initiative Inventory Data File (IIDF);
+- A) This report is organized into four sections. - In Section 1, the Health Plan shall provide descriptive details about all payment initiatives during the reporting period in the Initiative Inventory Data File (IIDF);